ViralTexts/viraltexts.github.io/visualizations.md

 The authors from the [Wright American Fiction Collection](http://webapp1.dlib.indiana.edu/TEIgeneral/welcome.do?brand=wright) most reprinted in newspapers, and prepared as part of our forthcoming book chapter, [
 "Reprinting Wright."](https://manifold.umn.edu/read/reprinting-wright/section/7654d423-46e3-4535-8e19-ea8b665faca8).
 You can also open this graph [in its own window](https://viraltexts.org/img/https://viraltexts.org/img/Etop-authors-wright.html).

+## Network Graphs

+Network graphs created for our article, ["Reprinting, Circulation, and the Network Author in Antebellum Newspapers."](https://ryancordell.org/research/reprinting-circulation-and-the-network-author-in-antebellum-newspapers/) can be found [in these directories](http://networks.viraltexts.org/).

 ## Genre Classification